Ungigdu/MostAO/README.md

 ## MIP-01 Domain

-Every process in MOTAO has a domain name as its unique identifier.
+Every process in MOSTAO has a domain name as its unique identifier.
 The domain records are managed by a domain process.
 The protocol for the domain process is as follows:

 - QueryDomain(name)